 Bardstown Bourbon Company

-Bardstown Bourbon Company is hands-down one of the coolest stops in Bardstown.
-It’s sleek, modern, and known for pushing the envelope in the bourbon world.
-You can choose from a variety of unique experiences like barrel thieving in the rickhouse or sampling rare vintage bottles in their bourbon library.
-The on-site restaurant is fantastic—it’s our go-to brunch spot when we’re in the area—and the vibe is perfect for both casual visitors and serious bourbon fans.
+Beyond tastings and experiences, the on-site restaurant is fantastic.
+It’s our go-to Sunday brunch spot when we’re in the area—and the vibe is perfect for both casual visitors and serious bourbon fans.
 With multiple bars on-site serving up creative cocktails, Bardstown Bourbon Company blends food, bourbon, and hospitality into one unforgettable experience.

 Address: 1500 Parkway Dr, Bardstown, KY 40004